Complete Guide to the Esterel

 There are several features that make up the Massif de l’Esterel:

 The coast road which follows the southern border of the Massif de l’Esterel is one of the most scenic coast roads in France.
 Between Mandelieu-la-Napoule and Saint-Raphael is the most pretty, with the red mountains of the Massif de l’Esterel to one side and coves and beaches to the other.
 (The section of road east from Mandelieu towards Cannes is rather industrial.)

 In many places the cliffs of the massif reach the sea, forming small coves surrounded by the red rocks, with more jagged rocks emerging dramatically from the sea.

 Along the coast road there are a few small resort towns and beaches (see below for guides to these towns), but it is the natural scenery that is the big attraction to the area.

-There is little in the way of villages to discover within the Massif d’Esterel itself, and a great deal of the forests that once covered the area have been destroyed by fire (there is still an area of forest towards the north) but what remains is still very impressive.
+There is little in the way of villages to discover within the Massif d’Esterel itself, and a great deal of the forests that once covered the area have been destroyed by fires caused by humans (there is still an area of forest towards the north) but what remains is still very impressive.